umass-compsci-220/umass-compsci-220.github.io/materials/homework/fetching-and-web-apis.md

 ### Git Notes

+- It is good practice to commit often.
+- If you mess something up on a branch (this could be main), remember that you can always revert to a prior commit.
+- GitHub allows you to view a branch's commit history.
 - If you encounter any merge conflicts when resolving your pull requests, refer to the [documentation here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-on-github) on how to handle them.
 - While git is very powerful, it's also complex, and everyone has trouble using it time-to-time - so don't be discouraged!